 In this Colossians 3 summary, we saw what it means that our lives are hidden with Christ.
 We have been made new and our choices and behaviors need to reflect the new nature we have been given in Christ.
 This new way of living will, undoubtedly, contradict the ways the world would have us live.
-We must be diligent to seek the things that are in accordance with the knowledge and wisdom of Christ, and we must keep our thoughts and affections on Him.
+We must be diligent to seek the things that are in accordance with the Word of God and wisdom of Christ, and we must keep our thoughts and affections on Him.

 Related Posts and Resources: